keystonejs/keystone-email/README.md

 { from: { email: 'user@keystonejs.com', name: { first: 'Jed', last: 'Watson' } }
 ```

-### To option
+## To option

 The `to` option can be a single recipient or an Array of recipients.
 Each recipient is represented by a String (email address) or Object containing `name`, `email` and optional `vars`.
 As with `from`, name can be an object with `first` and `last` properties.

-Mandrill `merge_vars` are built for each recipient, including `email`, `name`, `first_name` and `last_name`, as well as any properties in the `vars` object for each recipient.
+For Mandrill, `merge_vars` are built for each recipient, including `email`, `name`, `first_name` and `last_name`, as well as any properties in the `vars` object for each recipient.
 Nested objects are supported and are automatically flattened into the array format Mandrill expects.

-For example:
+For Mailgun, `recipient-variables` are built for each recipient, including `email`, `name`, `first_name` and `last_name`, as well as any properties in the `vars` object for each recipient.
+Existing `recipient-variables` are left intact.

+Full example of specifying recipients in various formats:

 ```js
 // single recipient